FC Olympic Varna: History

 Olympic Varna was established in the summer of 2016 as a feeder academy of Spartak Varna.
-Following the changes in Spartak, the academy separetad from them in 2017 leaded by Dian Genchev, Marin Petrov, Ivan Naydenov, Zhivko Boyadzhiev and Ivan Karadzhov, all of them footballers, most of them born and raised in Varna.
+Following the changes in Spartak, the academy separated from them in 2017 leaded by Dian Genchev, Marin Petrov, Ivan Naydenov, Zhivko Boyadzhiev and Ivan Karadzhov, all of them footballers, most of them born and raised in Varna.
 The team joined several youth leagues and operated as an academy team.

 In 2022 the team joined Bulgarian B Regional Varna league and won promotion in their first season.
 On 15 October, in a match against Devnya, Karadzhov pulled the squad off the field in the halftime, after their goalkeeper's cheekbone was broken and two other Olympic players were physically abused.
 The team was expelled from the league and Karadzhov was banned for 1 year, but later the team was restored.
 They finished the 2024-25 season on 2nd place, but as the only team with interest to promote, they were promoted to Third League.
 The team started with 2 wins and a lost in the first 3 games with all of the players being from the academy, except the one.
+The team finished their debut season on 9th place.